Authentication (Apostille or Legalization) and Nostrification

 The seal «Apostille» is placed only on the original documents of the state sample.

-Apostille is required for the documents issued in: Armenia, Azerbaijan, Brazil, Chile, China (Hong Kong), Colombia, Georgia, India, Israel, Kazakhstan, Republic of Korea, Kyrgyzstan, Mexico, Mongolia, Russian Federation, Tajikistan, Turkey, Uzbekistan, etc.
+Apostille is required for the documents issued in: Armenia, Azerbaijan, Brazil, Chile, China, China (Hong Kong), Colombia, Georgia, India, Israel, Kazakhstan, Republic of Korea, Kyrgyzstan, Mexico, Mongolia, Russian Federation, Tajikistan, Turkey, Uzbekistan, etc.

 The complete list of the countries-members of The Hague Convention can be found at the officoal website.